check before: 2026-04-05

 - references: https://techcommunity.microsoft.com/blog/exchange/message-trace-support-using-graph-api-is-now-in-public-preview/4488587

-Failure to update internal documentation regarding message trace automation may lead to confusion and inefficiencies among teams relying on outdated processes and tools.
+Neglecting to update internal documentation regarding message trace automation may lead to confusion and errors in operations, as teams may rely on outdated processes.

 - references: https://techcommunity.microsoft.com/blog/exchange/message-trace-support-using-graph-api-is-now-in-public-preview/4488587